CTPim/Three_Meals/README.md

 - Machine Learning Model: Classification Report:
     ![ML1_ClassificationReport.png](https://github.com/CTPim/Three_Meals/blob/main/Images/ML1_ClassificationReport.png)

     - According to our classification report, the logistic regression model seems to be more accurate at predicting a positive change in the Dow Jones; the precision is -0.69 and the recall/sensitivity is 0.88.
 The model is much less accurate at predicting a negative change, with the precision being 0.36 and the recall/sensitivity  being 0.15.
+The F1 Scores are .78 and .22, respectively.

 - CPI Percentage Change per Year:
     !["CPI All Items vs. Food.png"](https://github.com/CTPim/Three_Meals/blob/main/Images/CPI%20-%20All%20Items%20vs.%20Food.png)